top of page

 Torigen Vaccine

-What is it?
 A vaccine created from the dog's tumor cells trains the immune system to target and kill tumor cells.
 Also called "Autologous Vaccine".
-Requires coordination before sending in tumor sample.
+Requires coordination before sending in the tumor sample.
 Three injections over 3 weeks.
 Approximately $1500.

 Data: Safety studies have been published.
 No data specifically for STS.
 Some efficacy data has been published for hemangiosarcoma.